 Portfolio Construction

-I maintain a portfolio of 20 stocks – a sweet spot I've found through years of testing.
+For my main portfolio, I maintain 20 stocks – a sweet spot I've found through years of testing.
 A smaller portfolio increases volatility, while a larger one becomes unwieldy to manage.
 You could reasonably go with 15 or 25 stocks as well, depending on your preferences.

 My Buy Process